 Teamwork Project’s calendar offer s a full view of upcoming milestones, events, and tasks.
 As with most online calendars, you can choose your view to see individual tasks, milestones, or event details, and it’s fully customizable.

 From an administrative standpoint, this calendar will help make your life easier by notifying attendees of upcoming events, tasks, and milestones based on your predetermined settings.
-You may invite individuals, groups, or your entire team with a few easy selections and you can also set permissions allowing others to schedule as well.
-There is also a privacy option, so if you don’t want everyone coming to your party, you can select the lucky few and only they will have it appear on their schedule.
+You may invite individuals, groups, or your entire team with a few easy selections and you can also set permissions allowing others to project schedule as well.
+There is also a privacy option, so if you don’t want everyone coming to your party, you can select the lucky few and only they will have it appear on their scheduling tool interface.

 But wait!
 There’s More!
 (Features, that is)